Giuseppe Marotta: Juventus

 On 31 May 2011, Marotta announced the appointment of former Juventus player and captain Antonio Conte as head coach.
 Conte's appointment was met with some skepticism due to his inexperience in top-flight football.
-Marotta stated in an interview with the Corriere dello Sport that the club's objectives for the new season were to win the Scudetto or at least qualify for the Champions League.
-During the 2011–12 summer transfer window, Marotta set about to improve last years finish by bringing in eight new players to the squad, including Andrea Pirlo and Michele Pazienza on free transfers, and new signings Stephan Lichtsteiner, Arturo Vidal, Mirko Vučinić, Emanuele Giaccherini, Marcelo Estigarribia and Eljero Elia.
+Marotta stated in an interview with Corriere dello Sport that the club's objectives for the new season were to win the Scudetto or at least qualify for the Champions League.
+During the 2011–12 summer transfer window, Marotta set about to improve last years finish by bringing in eight new players to the squad, including Andrea Pirlo and Michele Pazienza on free transfers, along with Stephan Lichtsteiner, Arturo Vidal, Mirko Vučinić, Emanuele Giaccherini, Marcelo Estigarribia and Eljero Elia.
 In May 2012, Juventus won their first Scudetto in six years.

 Since Juventus' surprise run to the 2015 Champions League final, Marotta and the club administration have been praised for assembling one of Europe's top midfields at a minimal cost, with first choice midfielders Paul Pogba (free), Arturo Vidal (€10.5 million), Andrea Pirlo (free) and Claudio Marchisio (youth product/free), as well as several back-up midfielders on loan, all costing a cumulative total less than €15 million and contributing over one-third of the goals scored in all competitions that season.

 On 31 October 2018, Marotta officially terminated his contract as Juventus CEO.

-Internazionale

-On 13 December 2018, Marotta officially joined Inter as CEO for sport.